How to Collect Email Addresses in WordPress (29 Tips)

 - Create distraction-free landing pages

-Check out these lead generation form examples for even more lead capturing ideas and to get more users subscribing.
+Check out these lead generation form examples for even more lead capturing ideas and more users subscribing.
 That said, remember to keep your visitors engaged and your forms short.

 5. Be Smart With Your CTA Text